 One of the best things we started doing a few years ago was asking family to get the kids vouchers for days out or annual passes instead of toys.
 (They still get plenty of toys, but this helps to limit the amount of stuff coming into the house at this time of year.
 As we all know, there’s a lot of it!)

-Obviously a family membership is only worthwhile if you’re actually going to use it.
+Obviously a family membership for something is only worthwhile if you’re actually going to use it.
 But one thing I will say is that you are far more likely to go to a place, even for just a few hours, if you have a pass for it.
 So just bear that in mind if you’re considering getting one.
 (Or asking Santa for one.)

-Anyway, annual passes are a brilliant idea for gifts.
+Annual passes are a brilliant idea for gifts.
 I mean, you’re giving a day out (or multiple days out!) that otherwise could be pretty costly.
 So here is a wee list of annual passes that we’ve absolutely loved having, or are planning to get!

 National Trust for Scotland

 This is one we use monthly at least.
-Mainly at the Museum of Rural Life & Greenbank Garden until it’s a dry non-school day and we can zip off to Culzean Castle for a daytrip.
+Mainly at the Museum of Rural Life & Greenbank Garden until it’s a dry non-school day and we can zip off to Culzean Castle or the Robert Burns Museum for a daytrip.
 We’ve also used this pass at various other places including at Brodick Castle in Arran and Castle Campbell at Dollar Glen, two of our favourites.
 In addition, if you are in any other part of the UK you can use your NTS pass to get into National Trust venues for free.
 We’ve used ours at Stonehenge and the Giant’s Causeway amongst others.
 They’re super handy!

 Glasgow Science Centre

 We’ve had these every year since the biggest was tiny.
-We’re still here every few weeks and the kids are never bored.
+We’re still here monthly and the kids are never bored.
 When they’re open until 5 (not during winter) we sometimes even pop along for an hour & a half after school.
 We’d never just pop in for an hour if we didn’t have passes.
 It just wouldn’t be affordable; which is probably my favourite thing about having passes for anywhere!
 Anyway, these passes are very well used!

 Blair Drummond Safari Park